Bernd Althusmann

-Bernd Althusmann ([ˈbɛʁnt ˈalthʊsman]; born 3 December 1966) is a German politician of the Christian Democratic Union (CDU).
-Since November 2017, he has been serving as Deputy Minister-President and State Minister for Economic Affairs in the government of Minister-President Stephan Weil.
+Bernd Althusmann ([ˈbɛʁnt ˈalthʊsman]; born 3 December 1966) is a German politician of the Christian Democratic Union (CDU) who served as Deputy Minister-President and State Minister for Economic Affairs in the government of Minister-President Stephan Weil from 2017 to 2022.

 Career

 From 1994 to 2009, Althusmann was Member of the Landtag of Lower Saxony.
 He served as State Minister of Education in the cabinets Wulff II and McAllister from 27 April 2010 until 19 February 2013.

 In July 2011 it was reported that Althusmann had taken over texts or literal texts in several places in his dissertation.
 The University of Potsdam has not confirmed the plagiarism allegations, despite deficiencies.

 Between 2013 and 2016, Althusmann headed the Konrad Adenauer Foundation's office in Windhoek, Namibia.

 Althusmann was the CDU's leading candidate for the 2017 Lower Saxon state election.

 On the national level, Althusmann served as a CDU delegate to the Federal Convention for the purpose of electing the President of Germany in 2010, 2012, 2017 and 2022.
 In the negotiations to form a coalition government under the leadership of Chancellor Angela Merkel following the 2017 federal elections, he co-chaired the working group on urban development; his counterparts were Kurt Gribl and Natascha Kohnen.
 Together with Monika Grütters, Daniel Günther, Michael Kretschmer and Armin Laschet, Althusmann co-chaired the CDU’s national convention in Berlin in February 2018.

-Since 2022, Althusmann has been chairing a working group charged with drafting the CDU’s positions on energy policy.
+Since 2022, Althusmann has been chairing – alongside Gitta Connemann – a working group charged with drafting the CDU’s positions on energy policy.